DJ-Greenwood/DJ-Greenwood/README.md

 - **LinkedIn:** [LinkedIn Profile](https://www.linkedin.com/in/denzil-james-greenwood/)

 ## Professional Summary

-I am an analytically driven and results-oriented Data Analyst with a solid foundation in project management and compliance, now transitioning into Artificial Intelligence (AI) and Data Science.
-I am adept in a broad array of data analysis techniques and tools, and my recent certifications in AI, ML, and data science complement my commitment to adding value through data-driven decision-making.
-I have a proven track record in driving process improvement and leveraging data insights to influence strategic decisions.
+Analytically driven and results-oriented Data Analyst with a comprehensive background in data analytics, project management, compliance, and a focus on Artificial Intelligence (AI) and Data Science.
+Highly proficient in a broad array of data analysis techniques and tools, with recent certifications in machine learning, AI, and data science.
+Demonstrated success in driving process improvements, optimizing operational efficiency, and influencing strategic business decisions through data-driven insights.
+Adept at using advanced data analytics to solve complex problems, ensure regulatory compliance, and support strategic planning and execution.

 ## Skills